a19singh/Url-Shortner/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step to get a env running

-Say what the step will be

 ```sh
 $ yum install docker-ce